To make a Test roll 1D20 and add appropriate bonuses to the roll. If the result is equal or greater than the Difficulty Rating the Test succeeds.

 Opposed Tests

 To resolve actions between active adversaries both parties make a Test.
-Difficulty is the opponents Test result.
+Difficulty is the opponents Test.
 Higher result wins.

 • Great Effort beats normal result